DP-3T/dp3t-sdk-ios/README.md

 ## Introduction
 This is the implementation of the DP-3T protocol using the [Exposure Notification](https://developer.apple.com/documentation/exposurenotification) Framework of Apple/Google.
 Only approved government public health authorities can access the APIs.
 Therefore, using this SDK will result in an API error unless you were granted the `com.apple.developer.exposure-notification` entitlement by Apple.
-The ExposureNotification.framework is available starting with iOS 13.5.
+We are using [Exposure Notification](https://developer.apple.com/documentation/exposurenotification) Framework version 2, and the deployment target is therefore set to 13.7.

 Our prestandard solution that is not using the Apple/Google framework can be found under the [tag prestandard](https://github.com/DP-3T/dp3t-sdk-ios/tree/prestandard).